Tomorrow’s Independent Software Vendor

 This means tomorrow’s ISVs should be planning how to help customers solve their business challenges while also consuming more of their platform provider’s services.

-Start to explore these possibilities with your platform provider right now:
+Explore these possibilities with your platform provider:

 - Who in their organization is responsible for keeping you happy and productive?
 Make that person your best friend.
 Have them teach you how to best leverage their resources.